 No feelings/ EQ

 While the computer can work tirelessly and relentlessly.
-However, few tasks require suggestions and ideas.
+However, a few tasks require suggestions and ideas.
 This can only be done if a person feels positive, negative, or some feeling toward the task.

 A computer proves unsuccessful in such scenarios as it does not have feelings/ EQ(Emotional Quotient).
 A computer can be used to search for any information from the web.
 But it cannot personally help a person in a task.
 This is the biggest limitation of the computer.